Bone China vs Porcelain: Which Is Best for Your Table?

 This post may contain affiliate links.
 If you purchase through these links, I may earn a small commission at no extra cost to you.
 Full disclosure.

 The bone china vs porcelain question comes up in almost every conversation I have about tableware.
 After years of working with dinnerware in luxury homes, I can tell you the difference between these two materials is real.
 It's not just marketing.
+If you are building your first dinnerware collection, understanding this difference will save you both money and regret.

 Bone China vs Porcelain: Which Is Better?